-In response to the competitive marketplace of attracting large-scale sports championships and other events to the region, leaders of the Minnesota sports franchises, business community and hospitality industry came together to formalize existing partnerships under one regional entity as Minnesota Sports and Events (MNSE) to draw world-class events that will drive economic activity to the region.
+In response to the competitive marketplace of attracting large-scale sports championships and other events to the region, leaders of the Minnesota sports franchises, business community and hospitality industry came together in 2020 to formalize existing partnerships under one regional entity as Minnesota Sports and Events (MNSE) to draw world-class events that will drive economic activity to the region.

 The primary goal of Minnesota Sports and Events, a 501(c)(6) non-profit organization, is to maximize impact for the region’s economy, image and quality of life through the attraction, promotion and execution of world-class events.